 The Cards feature is accessed via the Cards tab.
-If there is no Cards tab, enable the feature by navigating to the Options section and selecting Enable use of TopUp/PrePaid Cards.
+By default there is no Cards tab in the Professional (Client Billing) installation.
+You can enable the Cards tab by navigating to the Options section and selecting Enable use of TopUp/PrePaid Cards.
 Click Apply.

-13.3.2.1.
+14.3.2.1.
 Step 1 - Install the card wizard